riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 });
 {% endhighlight %}

-Nothing special going on here, we've just replaced the locally calculated current page functions with the router function, i.e. `Router.current().currentPage()`.
+Nothing special going on here, we've just replaced the locally calculated current page code with calls to the router defined function, i.e. `Router.current().currentPage()`.

 The last thing to update is `list-customers.html`, we need it to take into account our ready state.